METS-Programme/ugandaemr-usermanual/reporting/ugandaemr_reports.md

 ### TX_CURRENT - 90

-This the MoH definition which defines Lost to Followup(LTFU) patients as those who have not had a visit in 90 days from the date of the last scheduled appointment
+This the MoH definition which defines active patients as those who have had a drug refill in the period, have a long refill past the period and patients who have not received ARVs within 89 days of their last missed drug pickup appointment.

 | Includes                                                     | Excludes                                                     | Notes                                                        |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |